kdgregory/log4j-aws-appenders/Docs/cloudwatch.md

 `logStream`         | Name of the Cloudwatch log stream where messages are sent; may use substitutions.
 Defaults to `{startTimestamp}`.
 `batchDelay`        | The time, in milliseconds, that the writer will wait to accumulate messages for a batch.
 See below for more information.
 `rotationMode`      | Controls whether auto-rotation is enabled.
 Values are `none`, `count`, `interval`, `hourly`, and `daily`; default is `none`.
 See below for more information.
-`rotationInterval`  | Used only for `count` and `interval` rotation modes: for the former, the maximum number of messages, and for latter, the number of milliseconds between automatic rotations.
+`rotationInterval`  | Used only for `count` and `interval` rotation modes: for the former, the maximum number of messages, and for the latter, the number of milliseconds between automatic rotations.
 `sequence`          | A value that is incremented each time the stream is rotated.
 Defaults to 0.